Acria-Network/Acria-Documentation/operating_an_oracle_node.md

 # Operating an Oracle Node

 It is recommended to use the official Acria-Oracle-Node-Qt as an Oracle Node client.
-Via the Acria-Oracle-Node Client it is possible to serve a single api to all compatible chains simultaniously.
+Via the Acria-Oracle-Node Client it is possible to serve a single API to all compatible chains simultaneously.

 ## Setting up Accounts